 Processes connecting acculturation conditions to orientations.
 In RA, family and peer processes, including discrimination experiences, connect acculturation conditions to orientations.
 For example, ethnic socialization in Latinx families is positively associated with youths' overall ethnic identity, which in turn is associated with their psychological well-being (Nguyen et al. 2015).
-Among Somali American refugee youth, peer and societal marginalization is associated with a marginalized acculturation strategy among Somali American refugee youth, and internalizing problems in turn (Lincoln et al. 2021).
+Among Somali American refugee youth, peer and societal marginalization is associated with a marginalized acculturation strategy and internalizing problems in turn (Lincoln et al. 2021).

-RA research among adolescents in Jamaica has shown that individual engagement with the 4Ts of RA vehicles of mainstream US culture is positively associated with U.S. orientation (Ferguson & Bornstein 2015).
-Similarly, recent research on Hallyu (Korean wave: K-Pop, K-dramas, etc.) in China found that Hallyu use among Chinese adults was significantly and positively associated with Korean orientation and intentions to purchase Korean products (Sun & Jun 2022).
-See Tables 1 and 2 provide more empirical examples of mediation, moderation, and other acculturation processes connecting acculturation conditions to orientations.
+RA research among adolescents in Jamaica has shown that individual engagement with the 4Ts of RA vehicles of mainstream US culture is positively associated with US orientation (Ferguson & Bornstein 2015).
+Similarly, recent research on Hallyu (Korean wave: K-pop, K-dramas, etc.) in China found that Hallyu use among Chinese adults was significantly and positively associated with Korean orientation and intentions to purchase Korean products (Sun & Jun 2022).
+Tables 1 and 2 provide more empirical examples of mediation, moderation, and other acculturation processes connecting acculturation conditions to orientations.

 Processes connecting acculturation orientations to outcomes.
 Identity-related processes are prominent connectors between both PA and RA orientations and outcomes.
 Several recent concepts capture daily cultural identity dynamics and indicate that greater daily fluctuations in cultural identities can be distressing psychologically and relationally.
 Identity styles were introduced as one explanation for how BII occurs; they refer to an acculturating person's preference to hybridize identities into a stable fusion identity versus alternating identities based on circumstance (Ward et al. 2018).
-Schwartz et al.'s (2019) daily diary PA study showed that daily fluctuations in Hispanic American college students' degree of hybridization predicted lower psychological well-being on the final day of the study (day 12) and fluctuations in BII blendedness similarly predicted more symptoms of depression and anxiety on day 12.
-Identity variability is another new concept focusing on fluctuations in a cultural identity across contexts; and research shows that it is associated with social difficulties among Canadian young adults (Noels & Clement 2015).
-Relatedly, cultural variability captures the degree to which an individual plays up and down a single cultural identity from day to day, and among US immigrant emerging adults it is associated with better family relations (Nguyen & Ferguson, 2019) but poorer-quality interactions with close friends (G.M.
+Schwartz et al.'s (2019) daily diary PA study showed that daily fluctuations in Latinx American college students' degree of hybridization predicted lower psychological well-being on the final day of the study (day 12), and fluctuations in BII blendedness similarly predicted more symptoms of depression and anxiety on day 12.
+Identity variability is another new concept focusing on fluctuations in a cultural identity across contexts; research shows that it is associated with social difficulties among Canadian young adults (Noels & Clément 2015).
+Relatedly, cultural variability captures the degree to which an individual plays up and down a single cultural identity from day to day, and among US immigrant emerging adults it is associated with better family relations (Nguyen & Ferguson 2019) but poorer-quality interactions with close friends (G.M.
 Ferguson et al. 2017a).
 Finally, cultural neuroscience experiments demonstrate the adaptive value of family obligations-that is, the degree to which adolescents respect and desire to assist their parents.
-Relative to White peers, Latinx American adolescents, who are known to have higher family obligations, experience more activation in the reward centers of their brains when sacrificing for their families (Telzer et al., 2010).
+Relative to White peers, Latinx American adolescents, who are known to have higher family obligations, experience more activation in the reward centers of their brains when sacrificing for their families (Telzer et al. 2010).

 There are also peer-related processes connecting acculturation orientations to outcomes, with native-born peers in the receiving society exerting a particularly powerful influence in PA.
-Cross-lagged analyses of a longitudinal study among immigrant adolescents in Greece relative to non-immigrants found that stronger feelings of being accepted by native-born Greek peers (not by other immigrant peers) predicted immigrant youths' increases in self-esteem and decreases in depressive symptoms and perceived discrimination (Motti-Stefanidi et al 2020).
-Acculturation misfit between immigrant youths' preferred acculturation strategy and their peer group's preference for immigrant acculturation (e.g., integration vs. assimilation, respectively) can also prompt peer rejection (as observed in Turkish and Moroccan immigrant youth in Europe; Celeste et al. 2016).
-Similarly, acculturation misfit predicts lower psychological well-being for secular non-Jewish Former Soviet Union immigrants to Israel whose strong motivations and means (e.g., Hebrew proficiency) to integrate into Israeli society are thwarted due to societal rejection of religious minorities (Vishkin et al., 2021).
-Relatedly, remotely acculturating adolescents in Jamaica and proximally acculturating US adolescents both perceive orientation towards a nonnative/second language (English) as adaptive because it enhances acculturation fit by preparing a young person to secure a future job in that second culture/country (Ferguson et al.).
+Cross-lagged analyses of a longitudinal study among immigrant adolescents in Greece relative to nonimmigrants found that stronger feelings of being accepted by native-born Greek peers (not by other immigrant peers) predicted immigrant youths' increases in self-esteem and decreases in depressive symptoms and perceived discrimination (Motti-Stefanidi et al. 2020).
+Acculturation misfit between immigrant youths' preferred acculturation strategy and their peer group's preference for immigrant acculturation (e.g., integration versus assimilation, respectively) can also prompt peer rejection (as observed in Turkish and Moroccan immigrant youth in Europe; Celeste et al. 2016).
+Similarly, acculturation misfit predicts lower psychological well-being for secular non-Jewish Former Soviet Union immigrants to Israel whose strong motivations and means (e.g., Hebrew proficiency) to integrate into Israeli society are thwarted due to societal rejection of